 Grinch Costume Parties

 Grinch costume parties are enjoyable for both children and adults, with participants vying for prizes.
 To avoid a glut of Grinch outfits, prizes can be awarded for the most imaginative version of a "Whoville" character.
-Watching the movie "Dr. Seuss' How the Grinch Stole Christmas" (2000), as well as the original 1966 cartoon, can help inspire colorful costumes based on "Whoville" characters.
+Watching the movie "Dr. Seuss' How the Grinch Stole Christmas" (2000), as well as the original 1966 cartoon, can help inspire colorful costumes based on the "Whoville" characters cartoon.